UKLLC/Guidebook/ukllc_book/docs/user_guide/research_notes/01_calkin_feb26.md

 ## Background

-Researchers working with data collected at different time points, for different reasons, or through different methods will be familiar with the difficulties of combining such information to create a coherent picture ([O’Neill et al, 2019](https://doi.org/10.1093/ije/dyz004)).
+Researchers working with data collected at different time points, for different reasons, or through different methods will be familiar with the difficulties of combining such information to create a coherent picture (<a href="https://doi.org/10.1093/ije/dyz004" target="_blank" rel="noopener noreferrer">O’Neill et al., 2019</a>).
 To support efficient and consistent analysis, UK LLC has created standardised, or **‘harmonised’**, variables that enable rapid understanding of key characteristics within datasets.

 Harmonisation involves understanding the range of data items recorded by each LPS, mapping responses to a standardised list that covers all the options presented by all LPS, and then generating a new dataset in which the original data is transformed to the new values.
 Each LPS employs its own conventions for variable naming, response coding, and data organisation, and these may vary across time.
 Harmonisation aligns these differing approaches, facilitating valid comparison across studies.